Freshkay19/AI-Applications/README.md

-# AI Applications in Machine Learning, Neural Networks, and Speech Recognition
+# AI Applications in Machine Learning, Neural Networks, and Speech Recognition - Task 1

 ## Overview
 This repository showcases real-life applications of AI technologies in Machine Learning, Neural Networks, and Speech Recognition.
 Each section provides examples of companies utilizing these technologies, along with their specific applications and website links.